giantswarm/starboard-exporter/README.md

 #### Section Summary

-A summary series exposes the count of checks of each status reported in a given `CISKubeBenchSection`.
+For slightly more granular reporting, a section summary series exposes the count of checks of each status reported in a given `CISKubeBenchSection`.
 For example:

 ```shell
 starboard_exporter_ciskubebenchreport_section_summary_count{